2022-10-07 "miwo: App for AI Kuzushiji Recognition" was awarded the 2022 Good Design Award.

 It is said that only a few thousand people (about 0.01% of the Japanese population) can read Kuzushiji fluently.
 In order to make historical materials written in Kuzushiji more accessible to the general public, we need to transcribe the abundant amount of documents which would take very long time because of limited human resource.
 The question is: is it possible to use AI (artificial intelligence) to help transcribe the materials?

-CODH is also developing the smartphone app "miwo" so that anyone can use KuroNet easily.
+CODH then developed the smartphone app "miwo" so that anyone can use KuroNet easily.
 The name “miwo” comes from the 14th chapter of The Tale of Genji “miwotsukushi”, referring to waterway signs.
 Just as the miwotsukushi is a guide for boats in the sea, we aim to make our "miwo" app as a guide for traveling the ocean of historical documents.

 AI Kuzushiji Recognition